What is Twill Weave? 10 Twill Weave Derivatives

 d.
 The direction of twill in relation to the direction of twist in the yarn

-• Twist direction of yarn and twill weave move in opposite direction- More prominence
+• Twist direction of yarn and twill weave move in opposite directions- More prominence

-• Twist direction of yarn and twill weave move in same direction- less prominence
+• Twist direction of yarn and twill weave move in the same direction- less prominence

 Derivatives of Twill Weave